dfinity/portal/docs/tutorials/hackathon-prep-guide/3-exploring-the-backend.md

 Once a canister has been deployed and is running, there may need to be changes made to the canister's code to fix bugs or introduce new features.
 To make these changes, the canister must be upgraded.

-The ability to upgrade a canister is a key feature of ICP, since it allows canister smart contracts to persist using Wasm memory that utilizes ICP's stable memory feature.
-When a canister is upgraded, the existing state of the canister is preserved the canister's code is changed.
+The ability to upgrade a canister is a key feature of ICP, since it allows canisters to persist using Wasm memory that utilizes ICP's stable memory feature.
+When a canister is upgraded, the existing state of the canister is preserved as the canister's code is changed.
 You will learn more about upgrading and managing a canister in the module [8: Managing canisters](8-managing-canisters.md).

 You can learn more about upgrading canisters in the documentation [here](/docs/current/tutorials/developer-journey/level-2/2.1-storage-persistence#upgrading-canisters).